jesse-r-s-hines/ShellAdventure/README.md

 The `restart_enabled` config option can be used to turn this off.
 If `restart_enabled` is `false`, the student can only do a hard restart of the tutorial which will regenerate the randomized puzzles.

+Note that restarting the tutorial only restores the filesystem state.
+So any files you created in setup scripts or puzzle generators will be restored, but processes will not be restarted.
+If your tutorial is relying on background processes, for instance starting a `mysql` server in a setup script, the process won't be restarted after a tutorial restart.
+You'll probably want to disable restart in these cases.

 # *ShellAdventure* API Docs
 You can use any of the standard Python libraries in your puzzle generation functions.
 The `shell_adventure.api` module also provides some helper classes, such as `File`, and `Permissions`.
 See [here](https://jessehines0.github.io/ShellAdventure/shell_adventure/api.html) for the documentation of the *ShellAdventure* API.